hmcts/vh-admin-web/README.md

 The commit message format should start with : 'feature/VIH-XXXX : ' folowing by 8 or more characters description of commit, otherwise the warning message will be presented.

 ## Run Stryker

+(Will be removed post SDS migration, as it isn't supported in this architecture)

 To run stryker mutation test, go to UnitTest folder under command prompt and run the following command